Emergency Telephone Users Surcharge – Frequently Asked Questions (FAQs)Open All Close All

 About the Surcharge

-The Office of Emergency Services decides how funds are distributed to local agencies and service suppliers.
+The California Office of Emergency Services decides how funds are distributed to local agencies and service suppliers.

-You may also register in person at one of our office locations by use of a kiosk or forms are available upon request.
+You may also register in person at one of our office locations by using a kiosk or completing forms that are available upon request.
 If you have questions, please contact our Customer Service Center at 1-800-400-7115 TTY: 711, Monday through Friday, 8:00 a.m. – 5:00 p.m.
-Pacific time, excluding state holidays.
+(Pacific time), excluding state holidays.
 From the main menu, select the option for Special Taxes and Fees.

 A surcharge registrant may also need a Seller's Permit from the CDTFA.
 If you plan to provide telecommunication services within California, you must first register with the California Public Utilities Commission (CPUC).
-For information regarding CPUC requirements, visit their website, www.cpuc.ca.gov, or call 1-415-703-2782.
+For information regarding CPUC requirements, visit the CPUC website or call 1-415-703-2782.